amaysim-au/serverless-workshop/README.md

 $ env | grep ENV
 # Is the value firstnamelastname?
 $ exit
-$ make shell DOTENV=.env.local
+$ make shell DOTENV=.env.example
 # What happened to .env file?
 $ env | grep ENV
 # What's the value of ENV? what did happen to firstnamelastname?
 $ exit
-# You can use the following command to create a .env based on yourfile
-$ make dotenv DOTENV=yourfile
 # Let's remove .env
 $ rm -f .env
 # Let's create .env from .env.template
 $ make .env
-# See the steps in the result?
+# Pay attention to the result
 # Let's do it again
 $ make .env
 # Any difference?
 What would happened if you modify values in the .env and rerun the command?
 # Any difference in the Makefile for targets dotenv and .env?

+# In practice, you could create a file .env.qa with the config of your QA environment and use that file to manually delete or deploy your app
+# if you want to create .env using your .env.qa
+$ make dotenv DOTENV=.env.qa
+# You could even specify the file to the main targets (without creating a .env)
+$ make remove DOTENV=.env.qa
 ```

 ## Initial Version